From Grey to Green: The Ultimate Guide to a Thriving Shady Balcony Garden

 It’s shady, so the soil stays wet longer, right?
 Yes, but the wind is also drying it out.
 This confuses everyone.
 It’s like trying to guess the British weather.
 The number one mistake is overwatering, which leads to root rot.

-For more pitfalls to avoid, check out 15 common balcony gardening mistakes.
+For more pitfalls to avoid, check out 25 common vertical garden problems.

 The Dream Team: 25+ Plants That Truly Love a Shady Balcony